Estimated reading time: 4 minutes

 Top 10 places to visit in Kathmandu

 There is so much to do in Kathmandu: it is a wonderful mix of developing modern city and incredible ancient wonders.
-Tourism in Kathmandu can seem a little daunting for newcomers who have never visited before: the crowds, traffic and temperatures can be overwhelming.
+Tourism in Kathmandu can seem daunting for newcomers who have never visited: the crowds, traffic and temperatures can be overwhelming.
 However, armed with the right information and a reputable tour guide, you will soon see the beauty and the wonder of this truly beautiful city.

 Here are the top 10 places to see or visit in Kathmandu

 Durbar Square is one of the most frequently visited plazas in the heart of Kathmandu and is well worth a visit.
 Here you’ll find medieval religious and royal buildings alongside vendors selling souvenirs and candy floss on giant sticks to tourists.
 Whilst tourism slightly mars the beauty of the ancient buildings, there is nowhere better to visit in Kathmandu.

 No. 2: Explore Kathmandu’s old city